Contributing to super

 Concessional contributions are contributions made into your super fund for your benefit, and which have generally been claimed as a tax deduction, by you or your employer.
-Typically, these will include employer SG contributions, salary sacrifice contributions and contributions you have made for which you're entitled to (and have claimed) a tax deduction.
+Typically, these will include employer SG contributions, salary sacrifice contributions and contributions you have made for which you have claimed and are entitled to a tax deduction.

 Limits on concessional contributions

 Because of the tax concessions there is a limit on the amount of concessional contributions you can make.

 If you make a concessional contribution it will be taxed at a maximum rate of 15 per cent, and this tax is paid from your contribution (ie with no out of pocket expense for you).
-The tax on contributions may be up to 30 per cent for individuals with incomes over $250,000 pa.
+Additional 15% tax may apply for individuals with incomes over $250,000 pa.

-Excess concessional contributions made from 1 July 2013 are taxed at your marginal tax rate (plus an excess concessional contributions tax interest charge).
-You also have the ability to withdraw 85 per cent of your excess concessional contributions.
+Excess concessional contributions made from 1 July 2013 are taxed at your marginal tax rate.
+You also can withdraw 85 per cent of your excess concessional contributions.

 If you earn less than $37,000 you may be eligible for the low income superannuation tax offset (LISTO) from the Government.
-The LISTO refunds the 15 per cent contributions tax you pay on your SG contributions and any salary sacrifice contributions you make, up to $500.
+The LISTO refunds the 15 per cent contributions tax paid on your SG contributions, any salary sacrifice and personal deductible contributions you make, up to $500.

 2. Non-concessional contributions

-These are contributions you make to a super fund for which you have not claimed a personal tax deduction.
+These are contributions you make a super fund for which you have not claimed a personal tax deduction.

 Non-concessional contributions can include contributions made by:

-- any eligible individual with after-tax money where a deduction has not been claimed, or
+- you with after-tax money where a deduction has not been claimed, or

 - a spouse